 The control program provided in the ROM 26 enables the microcontroller 24 to support the complex and diverse processes of actuator control, spin motor control, read/write control and interface control, all in real time.
-The software architecture of the control program 10 establishes the interface process as a foreground, or nominally executing, task.
-The execution of the interface task requires the microcontroller 24 to support the interface controller 28 in the performance of commands received from the external host and in the coordination 15 of data transfers between the interface and read/write controllers 28, 36.
-The actuator, spin motor and read/write processes are supported as background tasks of nominally equal priority as between one another and higher priority with respect to the foreground interface 20 task.
-The nominally equal priority of the background tasks is achieved by scheduling the execution of each of the tasks throughout the rotational period of each sector or sector period as generally shown in FIG. 2d as generally indicated by the solid lines between the Figures 25 Where the actual sector period is not available, such as when the rotating media 12 is stopped or not rotating at full speed, a default sector period is used.
-A sector task, composed of subtasks including spin motor, read/write, and actuator tasks is initiated during the sector gap prior 30 to the beginning of the servo burst of each sector as generally indicated by the dashed lines between the FIGS. 2b and 2d.
-The subtasks of the sector task include commutating the spin motor 14, recognizing any new or pending messages from the interface process, and 35 signal (SPIN SNS) via line 52 at an input of an internal scheduling the initiation of actuator, spin motor and read/write process tasks during the current sector period as generally indicated by the dashed lines between the FIGS. 2b and 2d.
-In preferred embodiments of the present invention, the actuator task is initiated by set- 40 ting a timed interrupt to occur at about one-eighth of the duration of the sector period from the beginning of the current sector.
-At about the midpoint of the sector period, a second timed interrupt is set to occur to initiate the spin motor task.
-Finally, a timed interrupt to 45 reinitiate the sector task will be set to occur during the sector gap at the end of the current sector period.
+The software architecture of the control program establishes the interface process as a foreground, or nominally executing, task.
+The execution of the interface task requires the microcontroller 24 to support the interface controller 28 in the performance of commands received from the external host and in the coordination of data transfers between the interface and read/write controllers 28, 36.
+The actuator, spin motor and read/write processes are supported as background tasks of nominally equal priority as between one another and higher priority with respect to the foreground interface task.
+The nominally equal priority of the background tasks is achieved by scheduling the execution of each of the tasks throughout the rotational period of each sector or sector period as generally shown in FIG. 2d, as generally indicated by the solid lines between the Figures.
+Where the actual sector period is not available, such as when rotating media 12 is stopped or not rotating at full speed, a default sector period is used.
+A sector task, composed of subtasks, including spin motor, read/write, and actuator tasks is initiated during the sector gap prior to the beginning of the servo burst of each sector, as generally indicated by the dashed line between the FIGS. 2b and 2d.
+The subtasks of the sector include commutating the spin motor 14, recognizing any new or pending 10messages from the interface process, and scheduling the initiation of actuator, spin motor and read/write process tasks during the current sector period, as generally indicated in FIG. 2e; an explosion of the sector task of FIG. 2d as generally indicated by the solid lines between the Figures.
+In 15 the preferred embodiments of the present invention, the actuator task is initiated by setting a timed interrupt to occur at about one-eighth of the duration of the sector period from the beginning of the current sector.
+At about the midpoint to the sector period, a second timed interrupt is set to occur to ${20}$ initiate the spin motor task.
+Finally, a timed interrupt to reinitiate the sector task will be set to occur during the sector gap at the end of the current sector period.
 The timing of this last timed interrupt is chosen to control the spin motor.
-Depending on whether there is a new or pending read/write operation requested by the inter- 50 face task, either or both of the actuator and spin motor tasks will chain, in the preferred embodiments of the present invention, directly to the read/write task to perform any required read/write operation.
-The sector and read/write tasks, and the actuator and spin motor 55 tasks if they do not chain respectively to the read/write task, will each end by the execution of a return-frominterrupt microcontroller instruction that will restore the interrupted foreground interface task to active execution.
-Consequently, essentially all of the available 60 microcontroller processing capability is utilized in the performance of the processes necessary to implement the essential functions of the system controller 10.
-There is no execution time wasted in the performance of task scheduling operations or other overhead functions 65 as is typically required in conventional multi-tasking computer systems.
-Rather, the present invention achieves real time responsive, multi-tasking operation through time-based task scheduling of the sector, actuator, spin motor and read/write processes.
+Depending on whether there is a new or pending read/write 25 operation requested by the interface task, either or both of the actuator and spin motor tasks will chain, in the preferred embodiments of the present invention, directly to the read/ write task to perform any required read/write operation.
+The sector and read/write tasks, and the actuator and spin motor ${30}$ tasks if they do not chain respectively to the read/write task, will each end by the execution of a return-from-interrupt microcontroller instruction that will restore the interrupted foreground interface task to active execution.
+Consequently, essentially all of the available microcontroller processing 35 capability is utilized in the performance of the processes necessary to implement the essential functions of the system controller 10.
+There is no execution time wasted in the performance of task scheduling operations or other overhead functions as is typically required in conventional multi- 40 tasking computer systems.
+Rather, the present invention achieves real time responsive, multi-tasking operation through time-based scheduling of the sector, actuator, spin motor and read/write processes.